aerofractal/rdmusic-blog/README.md

 ``` -->

 ## Developing
+You must use `bun` to run this project, the development, build, and preview commands are all written to run vite on top of `bun`'s engine.

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `bun install`, start a development server:

 ```bash
 bun dev